ACC-Collab: An Actor-Critic Approach to Multi-Agent LLM Collaboration: Methodology

 then fixing $\theta_c^*$ from above, we solve

 this process then repeats until a desired stopping criteria is reached.
-In practice, we find that a single iteration is sufficient to produce a high-quality debate team.
+In practice, we find that a single iteration is sufficient to produce a high-quality collaborative team.

-While this alternating scheme allows us to optimize the actor and critic separately, the objectives of each model still cannot be optimized directly due to the recursive nature of model responses in this objective; responses at round $T$ depend on those given by the model at round $t-1$ which themselves depend on the response given at round $t-2$ and so on.
+While this alternating scheme allows us to optimize the actor and critic separately, the objectives of each agent still cannot be optimized directly due to the recursive nature of agent responses in this objective; responses at round $T$ depend on those given by the agent at round $t-1$ which themselves depend on the response given at round $t-2$ and so on.
 To deal with this temporal dependency, we next introduce the concept of Partial Trajectory rewards, which will allow us to capture the signal of each response $z^{(t)}$ for each $t\leq T$.